 New EAP Students

-Are you a new student and required to take the UPEI English Academic Preparation (EAP) Program in Fall 2020?
+Are you a new student and required to take the UPEI English Academic Preparation (EAP) Program?
 If so, you are to follow these steps before the semester starts.

 After you receive an offer letter to a degree program and EAP / GEAP, the next steps are: